apache/mesos/docs/isolators/namespaces-ipc.md

-Framework users can specify the size of a container's /dev/shm in MB by setting the `ContainerInfo.linux_info.shm_size` field, and operators can specify the default size of /dev/shm via the agent flag `--default_shm_size`.
-So if the `ContainerInfo.linux_info.shm_size` field is not set, the size of container's /dev/shm will be value of the `--default_shm_size` agent flag, if that flag is not set too, the size of the /dev/shm will be half of the agent host RAM which is the default behavior of Linux.
+Framework users can specify the size of a container's /dev/shm in MB by setting the `ContainerInfo.linux_info.shm_size` field, and operators can specify the default size of /dev/shm via the agent flag `--default_container_shm_size`.
+So if the `ContainerInfo.linux_info.shm_size` field is not set, the size of container's /dev/shm will be value of the `--default_container_shm_size` agent flag, if that flag is not set too, the size of the /dev/shm will be half of the agent host RAM which is the default behavior of Linux.
 The `ContainerInfo.linux_info.shm_size` field will be ignored for the container which shares its parent's /dev/shm.